Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 - Severe vomiting

-Some less severe symptoms of too much caffeine consumption may include:
+Some less severe symptoms of too much coffee consumption may include:

 - Restless behavior